 - Wild Horse

-The top snowmobiling area around Cranbrook, Lumberton offers over 50 kilometres of groomed trails, a two storey cabin and several play areas for beginners right up to expert riders.
+The top snowmobiling area around Cranbrook, Lumberton offers over 50 kilometres of groomed trails and several play areas for beginners right up to expert riders.

 The Perry Creek drainage is an unmaintained snowmobiling area next to Lumberton that has plenty of old logging roads and steep cutblocks.
 There is also a VOR tower in this area and it is a popular spot to ride.